Lordships of Esens, Stedesdorf and Wittmund: Bitter enmity with the Cirksena dynasty

 In 1522 Hero Oomkens died.
 He was succeeded by his son Balthasar Oomkens.
 The Reformation was in full swing.
 While the East Frisian counts opted for the new protestant religion, the rulers in Esens, Stedesdorf and Wittmund remained fervent Catholics, although this was more for political considerations than religious ones.
 Renewed hostilities broke out in 1524 and 1525 when Edzard tried to take Esens, Stedesdorf and Wittmund.
 The Harlingerland was taken and Balthasar formally submitted to the authority of the East Frisian counts.
 In the meantime he had made enemies in Bremen by issuing letters of marque aimed at damaging the merchants of that city as much as possible.
 He was supported in this by the Duchy of Guelders and the Prince-Archbishopric of Bremen.
 When the last male heir of the lordship of Jever, Christopher of Jever, died in 1517, Balthasar also claimed this area and tried to take it.
 His rebellion against East Frisia continued, forcing Count Enno II of East Frisia, Edzard's successor, to reoccupy Harlingerland in 1530.
-Balthasar lost his rule in these areas and fled to his sister Onna who was married to the ruler of the County of Rietberg.
+Balthasar lost his rule in these areas and fled to his sister Onna of Esens who was married to the ruler of the County of Rietberg.
 Balthasar submitted to the feudal authority of the Duchy of Guelders in the hope that the duke could restore his authority in Harlingerland.
 Charles II of Guelders then invaded the County of East Frisia and caused great devastation and suffering in the area; the Gueldrian Feud had broken out.
 The battle of Jemgum in 1533 was lost and cities such as Leer and Oldersum were plundered and burned.
 Enno II of East Frisia felt compelled to restore Balthasar to his honour and make far-reaching concessions.
 With renewed self-confidence, Balthasar began to harass merchant ships from Bremen again in 1537.
 Attempts at reconciliation were rejected and the imperial authorities decided to impose an Imperial ban on Balthasar in 1538.
 In the summer of 1540, Balthasar invaded the lordship of Jever once again.
 Jever and Bremen responded with a counter-reaction and the city of Esens was besieged.
 During this siege, Balthasar was killed and because he had no male heirs, his territory fell into the hands of the counts of Rietberg.